nqpz/graffito/README.md

 The programs go in the `bin` directory:

 - `bin/gameoflife`: A very basic, no-frills implementation of Game of Life.
+- `bin/gameoflifeprob`: A probabilistic Game of Life.
 - `bin/closingframe`: A growing black frame around a square of colors.
 - `bin/diamonds`: Growing diamonds.

 Pass `--help` to any program to see which options can be changed.

-Controls in the:
+Controls in the visualizations:

+- Space: Pause
+- S: Step once
-- R: Reset the stencil.
+- R: Reset

 ## Adding stencils